The Sacramento Metropolitan Arts Commission is a public agency devoted to advocating, supporting and promoting the arts for more than 40 years.

 SACRAMENTO METROPOLITAN ARTS COMMISSION’S PROCESS

-A selection panel will review submissions and identify a short list of qualified artists or artist teams for interview.
+A selection panel will review submissions and identify an artist or artist team to undertake the project.
 The composition of the selection panel members may vary but will typically include a member of the Arts Commission, a curator or arts administrator, an artist, a neighborhood stakeholder, and a participating agency stakeholder.

 If awarded the project commission, the lead artist will be required to attend periodic meetings in Sacramento, present concept proposals to the selection panel and Arts Commission, and attend community meetings as required.
-The selected artist or artist team will be responsible for overseeing the design, fabrication, delivery, and installation of the commissioned artwork and for working cooperatively with the project stakeholders, city staff, and consultants.
+The selected artist or artist team will be responsible for overseeing the design and installation of the commissioned artwork and for working cooperatively with the project stakeholders, city staff, and consultants.

 ARTIST SELECTION CRITERIA

-· Demonstrated experience and professional practice with community outreach and collaboration
+· Demonstrated experience and professional practice with technology-focused artwork

-· Experience and success in creating a public artwork in collaboration or cooperation with city agencies and multiple stakeholders
+· Experience and success in creating a public artwork in collaboration or cooperation with city agencies and community stakeholders

-The entire submission must be completed on Submittable at https://sacmetroarts.submittable.com.
+The entire submission must be completed on Submittable at https://sacmetroarts.submittable.com .
 There is no application fee to apply or to use Submittable.
 To apply, register a username and password, and follow the instructions.
-The call is listed as the City of Sacramento, North 12th Street Underpass Mural Project.
-All requirements listed below must be met, or the application will not be considered.
+The call is listed as the City of Sacramento, North Natomas Library Tech Project.
+All requirements listed below must be met or the application will not be considered.

 · Artist Statement: (Maximum 250 words) Include a general introduction to your work.
 Discuss the concepts and ideas you explore in your artwork and how these ideas and issues are presented.
 If you are applying as a team, the letter should clearly describe the contribution of each collaborator.
 Teams may present an artist statement up to 350 words maximum.